 MoveEUG: Active Transportation Strategy

 It works to support the Eugene 2035 Transportation System Plan (TSP) and will refer to the policies and suggested actions in the TSP throughout.
-It is also not a capital improvement plan, instead it is a guide for City staff, community members, and organizations to use as they work toward a common vision.
+It is also not a capital improvement plan.
+It is, however, a guide for City staff, community members, and organizations to use as they work toward a common vision.

 The MoveEUG Active Transportation Strategy Plan is intended to be used in several ways:

-- To guide City of Eugene Transportation Planning Team staff, other City staff, divisions and department, and the Bicycle Pedestrian Advisory Committee in their work to make Eugene more walkable and bikeable; and
+- To guide City of Eugene Transportation Planning Team staff, other City staff, divisions and department, and the Active Transportation Committee in their work to make Eugene more walkable and bikeable; and

 - To involve the community in a concerted, structured effort to improve the experience of walking and biking in Eugene; and